 high blood pressure

 In fact, studies have found that metabolic syndrome, hypertension and obesity are independent risk factors for idiopathic and small-fiber neuropathy.
 (5, 6) Therefore, if you are diagnosed with idiopathic neuropathy, check your risk factors, i.e. Are you over-weight particularly around the middle?
-Do you have high blood pressure or being treated for high blood pressure?
+Do you have high blood pressure or are you being treated for high blood pressure?
 Do you have elevated blood triglycerides or low “good” HDL cholesterol?
-If you answer yes, then your “idiopathic” neuropathy may be due to metabolic syndrome.
+If you answer yes to these risk factors, then your “idiopathic” neuropathy may be due to metabolic syndrome.
 The good news is that the metabolic syndrome is preventable and reversible.
 It is a diet and lifestyle related condition that can be reversed with the right kind of nutritional plan, exercise and stress reduction.

 Unfortunately, our food which is highly processed and loaded with sugar, chemicals and processed carbohydrates while at the same time poor in nutrients is mostly to blame.
 Along with the fact that desk jobs and the lure of technology leads us to live sedentary life-styles.
 Stress and lack of adequate restful sleep also play a role.
 All these modern-day conveniences add up to the rising epidemic of metabolic syndrome.

 What can you do to reverse diabetes, pre-diabetes and the metabolic syndrome and reduce your risk and symptoms of painful neuropathy?